The best Denver Colorado defense attorneys fighting for you

 Every county and every courthouse has its own way of doing things.
 The criminal court process in Denver County can differ quite a bit from the criminal court process in Jefferson, Weld or Arapahoe.
 Not to mention that there is a world of difference between the adult courts and the Colorado juvenile justice system.

 We understand the subtle differences between negotiating with the 4th Judicial District Attorney for El Paso and Teller Counties and the District Attorney for Larimer or Douglas County.
-No two D.A.'s offices or courthouses are alike anymore than any other case is just like yours.
+No two D.A.'s offices or courthouses are alike any more than any other case is just like yours.
 We care enough to know the difference.

 Crimes we defend

-In Colorado, domestic violence is not a separate crime.
+Here in Colorado, domestic violence is not a separate crime.
 It is a sentencing enhancement that can add as many as several years in prison to your sentence, depending on whether you have a history of domestic violence.

-The domestic violence enhancement can be charged in conjunction with ANY other crime, if the victim is a current or former intimate partner.
+The domestic violence enhancement can be charged in conjunction with any other crime if the victim is a current or former intimate partner.
 Crimes to which it frequently applies include spousal abuse, child abuse (when abusing the child is done to control the partner), stalking, assault, or menacing.

 Perhaps most importantly, if you are suspected of domestic violence you will subject to a mandatory protective order before you are even tried, and even if the alleged victim does not want to press charges.